Cellulose acetate: Magnetic tape

 Cellulose acetate magnetic tape was introduced by IBM in 1952 for use on their IBM 726 tape drive in the IBM 701 computer.
 It was much lighter and easier to handle than the metal tape introduced by UNIVAC in 1951 for use on their UNISERVO tape drive in the UNIVAC I computer.
 In 1956, cellulose acetate magnetic tape was replaced by the more stable PET film magnetic tape for use on their IBM 727 tape drive.

 Other products

-Due to its material properties that have it usable as a fabric, fiber or plastic, cellulose acetate is used to manufacture multiple products; for example, in the world of fabrics, acetate is utilized to make dresses, blouses, party attire, award ribbons, buttons, home furnishings, draperies and upholstery, among other uses.
-Plastic eyeglass frames are also frequently manufactured of acetates, as are absorbent products like diapers, ink reservoirs and cigarette filters.
+Due to the material properties which make it usable as a fabric, fiber, or plastic, cellulose acetate is used to manufacture a wide variety products; for example, in the world of fabrics, acetate is utilized to make dresses, blouses, party attire, award ribbons, buttons, home furnishings such as draperies and upholstery slip covers, among other uses.
+Plastic eyeglass frames are also frequently manufactured of acetates, as are absorbent products like diapers, ink reservoirs for fiber tip pens, and cigarette filters.
 LEGO bricks were originally manufactured of acetate from 1949 to 1963, as are some brands of high-end playing cards, such as Kem and Modiano Platinum.
-Lastly, overhead-projection transparencies are frequently produced on acetate sheets.
+Additionally, overhead-projection transparencies are frequently produced on acetate sheets.